bkeepers/git-history/article.md

 ## Undo Recent History

-Sometimes, a commit has so many things wrong that that it is easier to just undo the whole thing.
-Maybe it was committed to the wrong branch, or a bunch of files got added that should not have.
+Sometimes, a commit has so many things wrong that that it is easier to just undo it.
+Maybe it was committed to the wrong branch, or a directory of unwanted files got accidentally added.

 	$ git reset HEAD^

 This tells git to reset to the previous commit, but to keep the changes introduced by that commit.
+Looking at the log and status, we can see that our latest commit is gone, but `article.md` is still modified.

 	$ git log --oneline
 	667f8c9 Add README

 	$ git status -s
 	M  article.md

-The commit is now gone, but `article.md` is still modified.
 From here, the changes can be committed on a different branch, stashed, discarded or modified and recommitted.

 ## Maintain a Tidy History